cargo-public-api/cargo-public-api/public-api/README.md

+# You probably want the CLI

+This is a low level Rust library.
+You probably want to use this high level and convenient CLI: [`cargo public-api`](https://github.com/Enselic/cargo-public-api).

 # public-api

 List and diff the public API of Rust library crates by analyzing rustdoc JSON output files from the nightly toolchain.

-This library is the backbone of [`cargo public-api`](https://github.com/Enselic/cargo-public-api/tree/main/cargo-public-api).
+This library is the backbone of [`cargo public-api`](https://github.com/Enselic/cargo-public-api).

 # Usage